top

 AWARDS

-1985 selected Australian National Aboriginal and Torres Strait Islander Art Award Museum and Art Gallery of the Northern Territory
+1985 Australian National Aboriginal and Torres Strait Islander Art Award Museum and Art Gallery of the Northern Territory selected

-William Sandy is one of the master artists who was involved in the Aboriginal art movement similar to Billy Stockman and Long Jack Phillipus in the 70's.
+William Sandy is one of the great master artists who was involved in the Aboriginal art movement in the 70's.

 Today Aboriginal Australians live and work around the world, from Papunya to London, from Arnhem Land to New York.